dart-archive/sdk/index.md

 ## Preparing your Raspberry Pi 2

-First we need to prepare an SD card with an image that contains the standard Raspbian operating system, and the Fletch binaries for Raspberry Pi 2.
+First we need to prepare an SD card with an image that contains the standard Raspbian operating system, and the Dartino binaries for Raspberry Pi 2.

 This step uses a script that automates the download of Raspbian, and performs the needed configuration.
 If you prefer to configure the image manually, see the